ajaoooluseyi/task-mgt/README.md

 # task-mgt

+## Description
+It is a User Task Management API built on a PostgreSQL database.
+It uses JWT for user authentication and authorization with full CRUD capabilty for tasks.

+### Dependencies
+* FastAPI
+* Python version 3.11

+### Executing program

 On the terminal execute the below command to create the projects' working directory and move into that directory.